Torinkm/elevators-go-brrr/UPDATELOG.md

 # Log changes below by each person
 Make sure to add any info needed with your name and what changed in summary
 # Before you type
-Remember that any changes to the Update Log do NOT count towards needing to be mentioned Make sure to add it in the format below:
+Remember that any changes to the Update Log through updates [like if i typed i changed the README] do NOT count towards needing to be mentioned
+Make sure to add it in the format below:

 # {Name}
 {What Was Updated}

 # ------------------------{Updates}------------------------
+# Aki
+Renamed 'Update Log.md' to 'UPDATELOG.md'
 # Jack + Aki
 replaced 'yu' with 'you' in README and Update Log
 # Aki